Tug On The Ringelmann Effect To Start Acing Your Productivity

 Groups struggle to attain their full potential, according to Ringelmann, since numerous interpersonal processes subtract from the group’s overall proficiency.

-Two different processes have been recognized as potential drivers of lower group productivity:
+Two different processes have been recognised as potential drivers of lower group productivity:

 motivation loss and coordination issues